 Bangkok PM2.5 air quality averaged 23.3 micrograms in 2022.
 This means Bangkok PM2.5 concentrations exceeded the WHO annual limit of 5.0 micrograms by a little under 5 times.
 On the most polluted day, Bangkok air quality exceeded the recommended limit by a little under 20 times.
+Let’s take a look at live Bangkok AQI readings:

 Air Quality Map